Banco del Bajío, S.A., Institución de Banca Múltiple (OTCMKTS:BBAJF) Sees Significant Decline in Short Interest

-Banco del Bajío, S.A., Institución de Banca Múltiple (OTCMKTS:BBAJF) was the recipient of a large decline in short interest during the month of September.
-As of September 15th, there was short interest totalling 76,000 shares, a decline of 66.1% from the August 31st total of 224,200 shares.
-Based on an average daily volume of 3,000 shares, the days-to-cover ratio is presently 25.3 days.
+Banco del Bajío, S.A., Institución de Banca Múltiple (OTCMKTS:BBAJF) saw a significant decrease in short interest in the month of September.
+As of September 15th, there was short interest totalling 76,000 shares, a decrease of 66.1% from the August 31st total of 224,200 shares.
+Based on an average daily volume of 3,000 shares, the days-to-cover ratio is currently 25.3 days.

 Receive News & Ratings for Banco del Bajío S.A.
 Institución de Banca Múltiple Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Banco del Bajío S.A.
 Institución de Banca Múltiple and related companies with MarketBeat.com's FREE daily email newsletter.